07th July 2022: Boris Johnson resigned as the Prime Minister of the United Kingdom, making way for a new Prime Minister for the country.

 The fifth round of voting happened on 20th July in which Rishi got 137 votes while Liz Truss got the support of 113 MPs.
 Penny was eliminated from the race as he only got 105 votes.

-Rishi Sunak will now compete with Truss for the post of Prime Minister.
+Rishi Sunak then competed with Truss for the post of Prime Minister.

 Frequently Asked Questions: